ebraun68/PartiPy/README.md

 # PartiPy

-A Python suite for compatibility and partition analysis of aligned sequence data and binary rare genomic change data (such as transposable element presence/absence data).
+A Python suite for compatibility and partition analysis of aligned sequence data and binary rare genomic change data (such as transposable element insertion presence/absence data).

 The suite implements and extends ideas from two programs that are no longer publicly available: